gebruno/icwmp/README.md

 uci set cwmp.cpe.description="This is a test device" uci commit cwmp
 ```

+!!! note

-> Complete UCI for `cwmp` configuration available in [link](./docs/api/uci/cwmp.md) or [raw schema](https://dev.iopsys.eu/iopsys/icwmp/-/blob/devel/schemas/uci/cwmp.json)
+    Complete UCI for `cwmp` configuration available in [link](./docs/api/uci/cwmp.md) or [raw schema](https://dev.iopsys.eu/iopsys/icwmp/-/blob/devel/schemas/uci/cwmp.json)

-> icwmpd gets the datamodel from the DUT via ubus using uspd, and also it registers `tr069` ubus namespace to expose some debug and cwmp client rpc funtionalities, so it is required to start it after starting `ubusd` and `uspd`.
+    icwmpd gets the datamodel from the DUT via ubus using uspd, and also it registers `tr069` ubus namespace to expose some debug and cwmp client rpc funtionalities, so it is required to start it after starting `ubusd` and `uspd`.

 ## Important topics
 * [icwmp design](./docs/arch/design.md)